MayankTahil/nitro-ide/Readme.md

     * This will expose port `8081` on the host and mapt it to port `8000` on the container for access to [git webui](https://github.com/alberthier/git-webui) which allows for [repository managemet](#Repository-UI) via the browser.

 * `-v /GitProjects:/workspace`
-    * This will mount the local path on your host at `/Gitprojects` to the local directory within the container at `/workspace`.
+    * **Optional Parameter** This will mount the local path on your host at `/Gitprojects` to the local directory within the container at `/workspace`.
 You can replace the local host directory with any full path on your machine where your projects may be stored.
 You will be able to edit the same files inside the container via the IDE and locally on your machine if you choose.

+    >If you do not include this parameter, you will working in a ephemeral container which will hold no persistance upon termination.
+You can run the project without this flag for quick testing and development.
+Git CLI is already included and the default working directory `/workspace` comes pre-populated with a [NetScaler API tutorial git project](https://github.com/Citrix-TechSpecialist/NetScalerNITRO) to help you get started with some sample code.

 * `mayankt/nitro-ide:latest`
     * This identifies the `latest` tagged image from dockerhub to use when running the container.
-You can also check out image [tags](https://hub.docker.com/r/mayankt/nitro-ide/tags/) as this project further develops and accomidates newer versions of NetScaler.
+You can also check out other image [tags](https://hub.docker.com/r/mayankt/nitro-ide/tags/) as this project further develops and accomidates newer versions of NetScaler API's.

 # Compose an Environment